 Due to the dynamic changes due to COVID-19, VCC priorities will be reassessed on a monthly basis, with input from local data sources*, and core partner organizations, to ensure VCC continues to fill gaps in veteran/military support in San Diego County.

-* VCC receives weekly data gathered from 2-1-1’s Community Information Exchange (CIE, a client referral network with over 80 community resource members) and participates on weekly “Military/Veteran/Family Supporting Organizations Sector Telebriefings” organized by the County of San Diego, providing an evolving picture of military/veteran needs.
+* VCC receives weekly data gathered from 2-1-1’s Community Information Exchange (CIE, a client referral network with over 80 community resource members) and participates on bi-monthly “Military/Veteran/Family Supporting Organizations Sector Telebriefings” organized by the County of San Diego, providing an evolving picture of military/veteran needs.